z-bj/DEVCOVER/README.md

 ## Features

-This React component allows you to fetch and display information about a Github user by providing their username.
+This React app allows you to fetch and display information about a Github user by providing their username.
 It retrieves the user's name, bio, email and avatar image using the Github API.
 Additionally.

 ## Installation